-Hear That Whistle Blow XV – Katie’s Farm and Seriously Ill Baby Brothers
+Hear That Whistle Blow XV – Katie’s Farm and Sick Baby Brothers

 Life gets very serious for Katie.
 Her two baby brothers become seriously ill at the same time.
 Both are in the hospital at once and the face of her mother tell a different story than her words.

 Katie and her little brother had started school in the fall and made it through the winter.
 It had been fun walking through the falling leaves.
 It was hard to hurry on such beautiful mornings.
 Squirrels were everywhere, after acorns and so entertaining to watch.
 Unless there was rain this was a daily occurrence.

 Winter started out being fun.
 First the snow flurries were nothing but fun.
 They would almost fall trying to catch them with their tongues.
 Even the light snow was fun to kick and try to slide on.
 But after Christmas and New Years the weather got very serious.

 Even hurrying because of the cold Katie and her brother would sometimes miss the bus and this would mean walking on to school which was made even harder by the snow banked by the snow plows.
 They could walk in the road some.
 Once they heard a car they must step into the deep snow.
 It was hard and would cut right through to their ankles.
 They would freeze long after they got to school and then their ankles would burn from the chaffing.